Lukembou/Budget-Tracker/README.md

   - We then say that we want a bar graph with the lists we made
   - Then we name the bars in the graph and pick the formatting for the chart
+  - 43-44 is saying to open a the .json file and dump all the stored data in it into the program This allows us to come back later with another section of code to continually add expenses into this file